 Economists slashed GDP rates for the foreseeable future due to the obvious impact of the lockdown.
 However, it was also estimated that the country might bounce back quickly because its industry composition, with unorganized markets being largely dominant.
 Losses from organized sectors amounted to an estimated nine trillion rupees in late March, projected to increase with the prolonging of the lockdown.
 Unsurprisingly, the most affected industries included services and manufacturing, specifically travel & tourism, financial services, mining and construction, with declining rates of up to 23 percent between April and June 2020.
+Towards the end of 2020, however, India saw some semblance of recovery across certain sectors.
+This was a result of easing restrictions, controlled infection rates and the festive season between October and November 2020.

 Segments including consumer retail expected to see sharp falls ranging between three and 23 percent depending on the market.
 For the big players across segments, this meant operating at less than full capacity to keep afloat.
 For small businesses, however, it depended on how long they could ride out the storm.
 Overall, the pandemic changed daily lifestyles drastically.